mcanouil/mickael.canouil.fr/content/home/talks.md

 widget: pages

 # Activate this widget? true/false
-active: false
+active: true

 # Order that this section appears on the page.
-weight: 150
+weight: 40

 # This file represents a page section.
 headless: true

-title: 'Recent & Upcoming Talks'
+title: 'Last Talk'
 subtitle:

 content: